 4. 42.7% of businesses broadcasted a live video in 2018.

 The number of businesses that have adopted live video formats is on the rise.
 According to live streaming stats, 2018 recorded a 38% increase in live video usage among businesses.
 The percentage of companies that reported broadcasting live videos stood at 42.7%.

 In contrast, a 2017 survey showed that over two-thirds of businesses didn’t create a live video during the year.
-Looking back even further, the percentage of those who’ve didn’t create a live video in 2016 was five points higher at 74%.
+Looking back even further, the percentage of those who’ve didn’t create a live video in 2016 was 73%.
 All of these figures indicate that more and more businesses are gradually incorporating live video into their marketing strategies.